ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/loading_rigs/Instron-stress-rig---MiniTower.md

 Solution: turn the rig controller back on (and wait ~2 mins for it to connect to console again)

-### Cannot start the instron "Console" application
+### Cannot start the Instron "Console" application

 This has been seen on a previous stress rig control PC.
 We are unsure of the cause.

-Consider how much time you want to spend on this issue - we can only provide very limited support for instron's console application, and complex support queries might be best to send to instron directly.
+Consider how much time you want to spend on this issue - we can only provide very limited support for Instron's console application, and complex support queries might be best to send to Instron directly.

 It is possible to re-install the software from `\\isis\shares\ISIS_Experiment_Controls\Manuals\Instron_Stress_Rig\MiniTower (Ethernet - Arby)\installer`
 - This should only be attempted as a last resort and will take some time to set up, and will need instrument scientist involvement to recommission/recalibrate the rig once done.